 The Sony LinkBuds Truly Wireless are poor for neutral sound.
 Like most open headphones, their sound hardly has any bass, so your audio lacks thump, punch, and boom.
-The treble response is underemphasized, hurting the detail of instruments and vocals and making sibilants like cymbals seem dull.
+The treble response is also underemphasized, hurting the detail of instruments and vocals and making sibilants like cymbals seem dull.
 Their very accurate mid-range response makes them best-suited for vocal-centric content like audiobooks and podcasts.
-Their app includes a graphic EQ and presets that you can use to customize their sound profile, but they aren't a good choice if you're looking for neutral sound.
+Their app includes a graphic EQ and presets that you can use to customize the sound profile, but they aren't a good choice if you're looking for neutral sound.

-The Sony LinkBuds have a very unconventional design, but similar to earbuds like the Bose Sport Open Earbuds Truly Wireless or the Shokz OpenRun Pro Bone Conduction, they're designed to keep your ears open so you can hear your surroundings.
-However, the manufacturer markets them more for everyday, office, and casual use than for sports.
-They have a great app with many features like an EQ, virtual surround sound, automatic volume adjustment.
+The Sony LinkBuds have a very unconventional design, but similar to earbuds like the Bose Sport Open Earbuds Truly Wireless or the Shokz OpenRun Pro Bone Conduction; they're designed to keep your ears open so you can hear your surroundings.
+However, the manufacturer markets them more for everyday, office, and casual use than sports.
+They have a great app with many features like an EQ, virtual surround sound, and automatic volume adjustment.
 They also support Microsoft Soundscape, a feature that tracks your head position and can give you audio cues to help you find a destination.
 Unfortunately, it's hard to find a good fit, and depending on the shape of your ears, you may not be able to.
 If you're looking for open-back headphones that are more likely to be comfortable, the Apple AirPods (2nd generation) Truly Wireless or Apple AirPods (3rd generation) Truly Wireless are worth considering.

 The Sony WF-1000XM4 Truly Wireless are better than the Sony LinkΒuds Truly Wireless for most purposes.
 They have an ANC feature that blocks out a lot of noise, a better-balanced default sound profile, and a longer continuous battery life.
 On the other hand, the LinkΒuds are designed to let you hear your surroundings, so you may prefer them at the office or for a run outside.

-The Samsung Galaxy Buds Live Truly Wireless and the Sony LinkBuds Truly Wireless have different strengths, so you may prefer either depending on what you're looking for.
+The Samsung Galaxy Buds Live Truly Wireless and the Sony LinkBuds Truly Wireless have different strengths, so you may prefer either, depending on what you're looking for.
 The Samsung have a much more comfortable, stable fit and an ANC feature, so they isolate you from more noise.
-Their continuous battery life is longer and they have a much more neutral sound profile, which some may prefer.
+Their continuous battery life is longer, and they have a much more neutral sound profile, which some may prefer.
 On the other hand, the Sony are designed to let you hear your surroundings.
 They have a better onboard control scheme and an in-app graphic EQ and presets for sound customization, while the Samsung only has presets.

 The Apple AirPods (2nd generation) Truly Wireless are better for most purposes than the Sony LinkBuds Truly Wireless.
 The Apple headphones have a more comfortable, stable fit for most, a better build quality, and a more neutral sound profile, although neither pair reproduces much bass.
 Their case holds more extra charges.
 On the other hand, the Sony headphones' continuous battery life is a few hours longer.
-They also support virtual surround sound and come with a graphic EQ and presets for sound customization.
+They also support virtual surround sound and have a graphic EQ and presets for sound customization.

 The Apple AirPods Pro Truly Wireless are better for most purposes than the Sony LinkΒuds Truly Wireless.
 The Apple have a much more comfortable, stable fit, a more neutral sound profile, and an excellent noise isolation performance.
 They also have lower latency via Bluetooth and an h1 chip for easier pairing with iOS devices.
 On the other hand, the LinkΒuds have an open design and let you hear ambient sound, which you may prefer.
 Their continuous battery life is also a bit longer.

 The Bose Sport Open Earbuds Truly Wireless are better for sports than the Sony LinkBuds Truly Wireless.
-They have a significantly more comfortable, stable fit and a much better build quality.
+They have a significantly more comfortable, stable fit and better build quality.
 They reproduce a bit more bass and have longer continuous battery life.
 On the other hand, the Sony headphones have a smaller design that you may prefer if you can get a good fit.
 They also come with sound customization features and a case that holds extra charges, unlike the Bose.

-The Beats Solo Pro Wireless and the Sony LinkΒuds Truly Wireless are very different and you may prefer either depending on what you're looking for.
+The Beats Solo Pro Wireless and the Sony LinkΒuds Truly Wireless are very different, and you may prefer either, depending on what you're looking for.
 The Beats are on-ear headphones with a good noise isolation and a more neutral sound profile with a much more accurate bass response.
 They also have a longer continuous battery life.
 They're designed to not block your ears and let you hear your surroundings.
 They struggle to reproduce bass, but are more customizable, since they have a graphic EQ and presets in their app.

 The Sony LinkBuds have a very unusual design.
-The buds are round, and instead of tips that go into your ears, there's a donut-shaped part that sits outside of your ear canal.
+The buds are round, and instead of tips that go into your ears, there's a donut-shaped part that sits outside your ear canal.
 It has a hole in the middle, so it doesn't block your ear.
 The earbuds come in 'Gray' or 'White', and both variants have a subtle speckled design.